killvung/Project-FRONT/README.md

 #### Frontend will be complicated
 - The current implementation for the frontend will not handle big and complicated logics (Dashboard, SideBar, Widgest...).

+To build a scalable and functional system, one has to have thoughtful idea for every system components.
 ## V2
 (On going)